edgedb/edgedb/docs/intro/edgeql.rst

     });
     // {id: string}

-Client libraries provide a dedicated API to provide parameters when executing a query.
+All client libraries provide a dedicated API for specifying parameters when executing a query.

 .. tabs::